You know from my website that I am a huge fan of Costco. In fact, I like to say,

 What To Do With A Rotisserie Chicken

-And then they have a bunch of recipes for using their “versatile rotisserie chicken.”
-You can eat as is or use it to prepare sesame chicken salad, curry chicken quiche, southwestern chicken salad or chicken enchiladas verde.
+And then they have a bunch of recipes for using their "versatile rotisserie chicken."
+You can eat it as is or use it to prepare sesame chicken salad, curry chicken quiche, southwestern chicken salad, or chicken enchiladas verde.

-All in all, a great source for everyday recipes featuring products that can help you save a little time at the end of the day when it’s time to put a meal on the table.
-I’ll test some of these recipes in the future and report back on how they turn out.
-If any of you give some a try, please come back and let us know what you think.
+All in all, a great source for everyday recipes featuring products that can help you save a little time at the end of the day when it's time to put a meal on the table.
+I'll test some of these recipes in the future and report back on how they turn out.
+If any of you try some, please come back and let us know what you think.